tcinbis/munkipromoter/docs/find-config.rst

 - radio option two: ``12004``

-These information can now be added to the :mod:`utils.config`.
+These information can now be added to the :mod:`src.utils.config`.
 For this example you would need to set the following configuration options:

 - ``JIRA_AUTOPROMOTE_FIELD`` to ``customfield_12701``